Temple Shalom By-Laws

 3.0 Membership

 3.2 By the majority vote of the Board, a person or persons shall be elected as a Member or Members.
+This applies to all membership types.

-3.3 Family membership shall consist of adult partners with or without children, or a single adult with a child or children.
+3.3 Family membership shall consist of adult partners with or without children, or a single adult with a dependent child or children.

 3.4 Individual membership shall consist of any eligible person 18 years of age or older.